Baljann/random-quote-app/README.md

 # 🌟 Random Quote App

-Welcome to the **Random Quote App** — a fun and interactive React app that displays random quotes and lets you like your favorites! 🌈 Each time you like a quote, it keeps track of your likes using **localStorage**, so your preferences stay even if you refresh the page.
+Welcome to the **Random Quote App** — a fun and interactive **React** app that displays random quotes and lets you like your favorites!

 ---